-Amounts paid into escrow or trustee accounts that are not otherwise included in the finance charge (except amounts held for future payment of taxes) b.
-Premiums for credit insurance; credit property insurance; other life, accident, health or loss-of-income insurance where the creditor is beneficiary; or debt cancellation or suspension coverage payments (§ 1026.32(b)(1)(iv)) Include premiums for these types of insurance that are payable at or before consummation even if such premiums are rolled into the loan amount, if permitted by law.
-You do not need to include these charges if they are paid after consummation (for example, monthly premiums).
-Note that credit property insurance means insurance that protects the creditor's interest in the property.
-It does not include homeowner's insurance that protects the consumer.
-You do not need to include premiums for life, accident, health, or loss-of-income insurance if the consumer (or another person designated by the consumer) is the sole beneficiary of the insurance. c.
-Maximum prepayment penalty c.
+Premiums for credit insurance; credit property insurance; other life, accident, health or loss-of-income insurance where the creditor is beneficiary; or debt cancellation or suspension coverage payments (§ 1026.32(b)(1)(iv))

+- Include premiums for these types of insurance that are payable at or before consummation even if such premiums are rolled into the loan amount (if permitted by other applicable law). - You do not need to include these charges if they are paid after consummation (for example, monthly premiums). - Note that credit property insurance means insurance that protects the creditor's interest in the property.
+It does not include homeowner's insurance that protects the consumer. - You do not need to include premiums for life, accident, health, or loss-of-income insurance if the consumer (or another person designated by the consumer) is the sole beneficiary of the insurance.

 Maximum prepayment penalty (§ 1026.32(b)(1)(v))

 Include the maximum prepayment penalty that a consumer could be charged for prepaying the loan.
-To determine if you are permitted to charge a prepayment penalty.
-(See "How does the 2013 HOEPA Rule regulate prepayment penalties?" on page 22.)
+(To determine if you are permitted to charge a prepayment penaltysee "How does the 2013 HOEPA Rule regulate prepayment penalties?" on page 27.)

-d.
 Prepayment penalty paid in a refinance (§ 1026.32(b)(1)(vi))